macoscope/GrandCentralBoard/TUTORIAL.md

         state = .Rendering(viewModel)
     }

 	// 7.
-This method is called when source is unable to load the data. func failure() {
+This method is called when the source is unable to load the data. func failure() {
         state = .Failed
     }

     // 8.
-Add method setting up the image from ViewModel. private func setUpImageWithViewModel(viewModel: ViewModel) {
+Add the method setting up the image from ViewModel. private func setUpImageWithViewModel(viewModel: ViewModel) {
         image.image = viewModel.image
     }

     // 9.
-Add method hiding the activity indicator. private func transitionFromWaitingState() {
+Add the method hiding the activity indicator. private func transitionFromWaitingState() {
         UIView.animateWithDuration(0.3) {
             self.activity.alpha = 0